latiosu/dp2rathena/README.md

 ## Contributing

-This project uses [poetry](https://python-poetry.org/) to manage the development enviroment.
+This project uses [poetry](https://python-poetry.org/) to manage the development environment.

 * Setup a local development environment with `poetry install`.
 * Run tests with `poetry run tox`